Robert Inventor (click here for home page)

 You can listen to what your progression sounds like in any temperament.
 The drop list includes some famous historical ones.
 If you follow the links in the menu you find more and then you can also use the Scala scales archive of over 3000 scales, many of which are twelve tone scales, which you get if you install the Scala archive.

 You can also use scales with more than 12 notes to an octave, such as thirty one equal for instance.
 When you do that, the Chord Player plays the closest available pitches.
-You can also use a few microtonal notations which are built in to the player.
+This is where the microtonal notations become relevant.
+To distinguish between possible chords, you can use a few microtonal notations which are built in to the player.

-You can also set up your own system of chord symbols to play a progression in any tuning you like - though that last aspect is something that will be developed fully later when I hope to add in support for the etensive Scala chords list.
+You can also set up your own system of chord symbols to play a progression in any tuning you like.

 top